upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 Any feedback?
 [Leave a comment via this form](https://goo.gl/forms/ChXFtG8R5gIY7E6J2), or [via a github issue](https://github.com/upthebuzzard/upthebuzzard.github.io/issues/11).

-# The Rules (version 1.7 2017-12-16)
+# The Rules (version 1.8 2017-12-17)

 ## Setting the scene

 You are highly motivated [marsupials](https://en.wikipedia.org/wiki/Marsupial), scrabbling around for food on an ever-shifting rubbish heap, fighting for survival and supremacy.
 Everything you carry in your pouch leaches into you, changing your capabilities.
 Pick wisely. _(ok, so, marsupials don't usually carry food in their pouches, but, artistic license, dammit!)_

+You all start next to the heap, on bedrock, at points of your own choosing, with empty pouches.

+You then take turns to explore the heap, picking up and discarding cards, and possibly fighting.
-### The winner will be...

-... the first marsupial with a pouch full of 5 different foods, standing on the highest visible spot on the heap.
+The winner will be the first marsupial with a pouch full of 5 different foods, standing on the highest visible spot on the heap.

 ## You will need

-* a standard deck of playing cards
+* a heap, i.e. a standard deck of playing cards
-* at least 2 players (also works with 3, and 4 - in fact, the more the better)
+* at least 2 players (also works with 3, and 4, and probably 5 - in fact, the more the better)
 * a unique token to mark each player's position on the heap
-   * small enough so that 2 or 3 can fit on a single playing card
+   * small enough so that 2 or 3 tokens can fit on a single playing card
    * e.g. chess or monopoly pieces
       * or actual little plastic marsupial figures for that extra touch of authenticity...
          * [these](https://www.safariltd.com/toobs-the-land-down-under-figurines-681404) work nicely ([via UK AMZ](https://www.amazon.co.uk/gp/product/B000GYUYOW))
 * enough space
-   * in the middle, to lay out a 6x6 grid of cards, with room round the edge
+   * in the middle, to lay out a 6x6 grid of cards, with room round the edge since it might spread wider than that.
-   * in front of each player, to display up to 6 cards
+   * in front of each player, to display up to 6 cards.

 ## Prepare the heap

 Start with a deck of 52 cards.

-Remove three Kings.
+Remove three Kings, then

-For two players, remove three Aces, two 2s, and one 3.
+* for two players, remove three Aces, two 2s, and one 3.

-For three players, remove two Aces, and one 2.
+* for three players, remove two Aces, and one 2.

-For four players, remove one Ace.
+* for four players, remove one Ace.
+* for five players, don't remove anything else.

-Shuffle the remaining deck, and deal them face down as 9 mini piles arranged in a 3x3 grid.
-Doesn't matter that the piles have different numbers of cards.
-Turn over the top card of each pile to be face up and, later, any time the top card is taken from a pile, ensure the revealed card is face up.
+Shuffle the remaining deck, and deal the cards face down as 9 mini piles arranged in a 3x3 grid - doesn't matter if the piles have different numbers of cards.

+Turn over the top card of each pile to be face up.

+Later, any time the top card is taken from a pile, ensure the revealed card is face up.

 ![An example heap](/assets/img/greedy-devils/P1080042w800.JPG)

 The value of the top card in each of the piles represents the height above bedrock of the heap at that location.
-Aces are low, Kings are high (literally).
+* Bedrock is height 0.
+* Aces are height 1 (i.e. low).
+* Twos are height 2.
+* ...
+* Kings are height 13 (i.e. high).

-You start next to the heap, on bedrock, and can move alongside or onto the heap.
+You start next to the heap, on bedrock, at points of your own choosing, and can move alongside or onto the heap.

 ## Your pouch